 Very Best Minestrone

-The weather is still a bit bizarre here in New York — it's hot, it's cold, it's hot, it's cold.
-Yesterday was a cold day and I took the opportunity to make my new all-time favorite soup.
-This will likely be my last soup post of the season but I am so enthralled by it that it may show up again in my kitchen!
-There is one crucial component to this soup — you must soak and boil your own beans and reserve the cooking liquid from the beans for your stock.
+There is one crucial component to this delicious and healthy soup — you must soak and boil your own beans and reserve the cooking liquid from the beans for your stock.
 This makes the soup creamy, delicious, and hearty.
 I've tried it several different ways and this is the way to go.
-Plus, it's economical and you avoid any nasty chemicals that may be present in canned beans and packaged broth (see my article in The Atlantic on obesogens for more on this).
-It's delicious and healthful — make it before summer is upon us.
+Plus, it's economical and you avoid any nasty chemicals that may be present in canned beans and packaged broth (see my article in The Atlantic on obesogens for a bit on this and my book for all of the latest information).

 Very Best Minestrone